mrettl/conforce/README.md

 ````

 This yields the configurational forces at the element nodes for a single CPE4R element
-and the deformation based formulation ("dbf"):
+and the displacement based formulation ("dbf"):

 ````
 array([[[ 0., -5.],